Brownsville Course Information

 Phlebotomy Technician Program

-This program is comprised of 90 hours of classroom lecture and hands-on lab, and a clinical internship* opportunity of 40 hours at a local clinical site.
+This non-academic program is comprised of 90 hours of classroom lecture and hands-on lab.

 *Internships provide valuable hands-on experience in the field, enabling you to master the content learned through practice, increase your professional network, and gain work experience to be competitive in the job market.